Why Breastfeeding is NOT the most natural thing in the world

 I managed to eat breakfast and lunch and got a bit more rest...
 I don’t really know where the time went, but suddenly it was almost 3pm on the Thursday and Leo still hadn’t managed to have a proper feed.
 The midwife was quite concerned saying that he was getting dehydrated and that I’d need to express more milk- she gave me an amount to express and a deadline (so not conducive to the process!)
 When I was unable to express more than 0.5ml she said I should really give him some formula.
 I wasn’t keen but I also was worried- shouldn’t he have fed by now?
 Was he distressed?
 Why wasn’t he feeding?
 So the midwife poured out a few ml of formula and then began our combination feeding journey.
 Leo drank it all down and seemed better- more calmer and relaxed.
 I was upset his first proper feed hadn’t been from me.

-Domperidone - You can get this as an ‘off-label’ medicine that is known to increase lactation as a side effect.
+Domperidone - Prescription only: You can get this as an ‘off-label’ medicine that is known to increase lactation as a side effect.
 However no proper study has been done into effect of using it longer term to stimulate milk.
 I found it did help, but made my whole chest area quite sore and upset my stomach.
+It wasn’t clear how much to take- the prescription said 30mg a day whereas an expert in using it for lactation recommended 4 times this.
+I wasn’t sure if taking it in this high dose was a good idea.

 I took all of the above together- not sure if this was a great idea but didn’t seem to have any side effects.
 I don’t think they made a big difference to my supply.